 How many times have you heard the phrase “going green” in recent years?
 Certainly too many to count.
 We’ve hit peak green fatigue, and greenwashing practices could be the culprit.

-Greenwashing is a deceptive marketing practice that involves unsubstantiated claims about an environmentally-friendly product or service attributes.
+Greenwashing is a deceptive marketing practice that involves unsubstantiated claims about a sustainable product or service attributes.
 To put it another way: Greenwashing is a ploy used by companies to trick customers into believing an organization’s products, services, or mission have more of an environmental impact than is accurate.

 In a world where we all need to do everything we can to combat climate change, whether it's unintentional or intentional, greenwashing (which is sometimes called “green sheen”) is still an environmental issue.
 It undermines companies that actually utilize sustainable brand practices to decrease greenhouse gas emissions and makes it harder for conscious consumers to make eco-friendly decisions with their wallets.
 And in the long run, it erodes consumer trust in genuinely eco-friendly and sustainable brands.

 How to spot greenwashing

 Would-be sustainable products and campaigns that employ greenwashing as a not-so-honest sales tactic use lofty and meaningless terminology and imagery to paint themselves as a viable and sustainable option.
 Terms like “all-natural,” “eco-friendly,” even “farm fresh” are typically red flags for greenwashing.

 Deflection and opaque statements also help greenwashing work on the unsuspecting consumer.
 For example, eggs can be advertised as “cage-free,” when, in reality, hens aren’t in a cage, just crowded indoor pens.
 Another common greenwashing tactic: highlighting a single sustainable component—for example, a company or brand promotes that it no longer uses plastic straws, but the cup is still plastic, or worse, Styrofoam.

 Most greenwashing and false green marketing claims stem from two common tactics:

 Rebranding is a classic greenwashing tactic.
 Companies often rebrand or repackage their products to look more “green” by changing logos, colors, and mottos with environmentally-friendly buzzwords and imagery.
 Look for natural colors (including the look of recycled paper), animals and plants, and phrases, including phrases mentioned above.